Daniel-KM/UpgradeToOmekaS/README.md

 [Upgrade to Omeka Semantic] is a plugin for [Omeka Classic] that allows to upgrade automatically your installation from [Omeka 2] to [Omeka S].
-It upgrades records, files, config, and themes.
+It upgrades records, files, config, themes and some plugins.

 [Omeka S] is a remastered, up-to-date and improved release of Omeka, built for the semantic web, multi-sites and multilingual.
 So this plugin allows to use new